 Habitat for Humanity of York County (HFHYC) is a non-profit, Christian-based housing ministry.
 We seek to eliminate substandard housing in York County.
 Further more, we strive to make decent housing a matter of conscience and action.

-As of December 2011, our affiliate has built 41 homes in York County.
+As of December 2013, our affiliate has partnered with 65 families in York County through new home construction, rehabilitation and home preservation projects.
 The funds to build the homes come from individuals, churches, foundations, large and small businesses, our ReStore and fund raising events.
 All contributions are tax deductible; and we also accept contributions of land, in-kind donations of construction materials and professional services.
 Please contact our office at 803-328-1728 if you’d like more information about Habitat for Humanity of York County.

 How It Works